-LESSON PLAN in Observations, Chemical Change, Reduction, Activity Series, Redox Reaction, Galvanic Cells, Chemical Change, Oxidation, Half Reactions, Electron Transfer, Electrons.
+LESSON PLAN in Observations, Chemical Change, Reduction, Activity Series, Redox Reaction, Galvanic Cells, Chemical Change, Oxidation, Half Reactions, Electron Transfer, Electrons, Chemistry of Cars.
 Last updated October 30, 2019.

 In this lesson students will investigate the galvanic corrosion that can occur when different metals come in contact with each other in modern cars.

 This lesson will help prepare your students to meet the performance expectations in the following standards:

 - HS-PS1-2: Construct and revise an explanation for the outcome of a simple chemical reaction based on the outermost electron states of atoms, trends in the periodic table, and knowledge of the patterns of chemical properties.

 - HS-PS1-7: Use mathematical representations to support the claim that atoms, and therefore mass, are conserved during a chemical reaction.

 - HS-ETS1-3: Evaluate a solution to a complex real-world problem based on priorities criteria and trade-offs that account for a range of constraints, including cost, safety, reliability, and aesthetics as well as possible social, cultural, and environmental impacts.

 This lesson plan supports the following units, topics, and learning objectives:

 - TRA-2.A: Identify a reaction as acid-base, oxidation-reduction, or precipitation.